dkumza/todo-with-react/README.md

 ## TODO app

 App created with React.
 To playaround with useState Hook.
-Fully working app, created with Vanilla JS you can found [here](https://github.com/dkumza/todo-app)
+Fully working app, created with Vanilla JS can be found [here](https://github.com/dkumza/todo-app)

 #### Usage
 If you wanna play around localy: